Skip to Content

 Your Questions Answered:

-• Q: What is the difference between onion soup and french onion soup?
+• Q: What is the difference between onion soup and French onion soup?
 At my house, onion soup is simply caramelized onions with an added assortment of veggies and seasonings.
 But, French onion soup will always be a base of onions with delicious toppings of sourdough bread and dairy-free mozzarella cheese.

 • Q: What can I use instead of red wine or sherry?
 If you don’t have red wine on hand, you could sub out red wine vinegar or even rice vinegar.
 Even apple cider vinegar will work in a pinch.